Disclosure: We are reader-supported. If you buy through links on our site, we may earn a commission. Learn more.

 To take full advantage of a gold IRA’s tax benefits, there is some additional paperwork involved.
 Let's first get into how these IRAs work before outlining the benefits of both forms of investment.

-Best Gold IRA Companies 2023
+Best Gold IRA Companies 2025

 Buying gold with your 401(k)?
-We've compiled a list of the top gold IRA companies for 2023.
+We've compiled a list of the top gold IRA companies for 2025.

 The Gold IRA - Jumping Through Hoops for the IRS

-The part that some gold investors like the least, perhaps, is that a retirement account must strictly follow IRS guidelines.
+The part that some gold buyers like the least, perhaps, is that a retirement account must strictly follow IRS guidelines.
 Yes, custodians, storage companies and the precious metals broker all play an important role.

 This is necessary though in order to buy and hold precious metals with retirement funds - and to do it without incurring taxes or penalties.